Guide to Shopping in Cannes

-The nearby Gambetta Market is the place to be for fresh and succulent foods; but for clothes, leather and more you are also at the right address.
+The nearby Marché Gambetta is the place to be for fresh and succulent foods; but for clothes, leather and more you are also at the right address.
 Another market, just off Rue Hoche, Marché Gambetta is famous for its shoes, silk, leather, and cashmere fashion goods.
-Wander through the covered market to browse the wonderful selection of exquisite cashmere scarves and chic printed blouses, then continue through to the grocery stalls selling traditional Provençal herbs and food stuffs – perfect for small, easy-to-carry gifts.
+Wander through the covered market to browse the wonderful selection of cashmere scarves and printed blouses, then continue through to the grocery stalls selling traditional Provençal herbs and food stuffs – perfect for small, easy-to-carry gifts.
 The market is open every day except Monday.
-Check out our complete guide to visiting the best markets on the French Riviera.
+Check out our complete guide to the best markets.

 The famous Parisian ‘grand magasin’ translates its chic style to the Côte d’Azur on Rue du Maréchal Foch.
 An upmarket department store, with everything from jewellery, hats, scarves, home ware, to fashion, lingerie and gourmet food, Galleries Lafayette also hosts regular fashion shows.
 If you missed picking up one of their signature cashmere sweaters on your stopover in Paris, now’s your chance to make amends.

 In general, Cannes follows the normal French opening times, which are Monday to Saturday between 10am to 7pm, with some shops closing for a couple of hours in the middle of the day for lunch.
 Many boutiques are closed on Sunday, and some markets and smaller shops are closed on Monday.